LLNL/NM-ROM/README.txt

 There are two ways to generate data and train the models, by batch or individually.

+For 1D (test_DEIM, test_predictive), generating by batch or individual is fine.
+For all others models, generating individually is recommended due to the long GPU training time.

 TO TRAIN/GENERATE DATA BY BATCH (SUPPRESSES PLOTS AND OUTPUT):
 1. source nm-rom/bin/activate (source nm-rom/bin/activate.csh for csh shells)
 2. There are generateResults.sh at every subdirectory within notebooks.
-3. For LC, run 'sbatch generateResults.sh' at any level directory within notebooks to generate all the data and models for LS-ROM and NM-ROM that lies within its path.
-For non-LC, run './generateResults.sh'
+3. If on LC, run 'sbatch generateResults.sh' at any level directory within notebooks to generate all the data and models for LS-ROM and NM-ROM that lies within its path.
+If not on LC, run './generateResults.sh'
 4. If you choose to generate results for each directory individually, test_DEIM must be generated before test_predictive.

 TO RUN TRAINING/GENERATE DATA INDIVIDUALLY (DOES NOT SUPPRESS PLOTS AND OUTPUT):
+1. If on LC: mxterm 1 1 440
-1. source nm-rom/bin/activate
+2. source nm-rom/bin/activate
-2. In the directory you wish to run files: jupyter nbconvert --to script *.ipynb
+3. In the directory you wish to run files: jupyter nbconvert --to script *.ipynb
-3. ipython [FILE].py
+4. ipython [FILE].py

 There are two ways to test the models, on Jupyterlab or on the command-line.